Jon Davies writes a detailed article about some of the issues that crop up in youth coaching and youth football.

 In their quest to win as many games as possible, as seems to be the goal of most native, Taiwanese coaches, they neglect one of their biggest duties; the role of the coach as an effective motivator.
 Opinions will inevitably vary over how to motivate but one thing is certain in youth football, positivity always rules over negativity.
 Screaming, gesticulating and making negative comments about one’s players never results in improvement and even if it does, such improvements made under duress are often and quickly forgotten.
 It’s not easy as a coach, having to stand on the side lines, unable to influence a game that is slipping away from the team that you’ve worked so hard to mould.
 But perspective in such situations is vital.

 Kids are like sponges and they can be extremely brittle.
 Watching the people, they look up to ranting and raving on the side of the pitch adds unnecessary pressure but it also serves to reinforce dangerous and unproductive ways in which to deal with defeat and setbacks.
 Football is the beautiful game because it teaches so many life skills and the correct way to handle pressure and defeat is one of its most valuable lessons.
 With this in mind, the coach should embrace the opportunity to impress these lessons on his players.
 It is a responsibility, a privilege and never a chore.
+Plus, there are so many other more useful ways to teach children other than criticism.
+For example, younger children in particular can benefit from watching YouTube videos that can explain the world around them in an age-appropriate way.

 Pieces on a chessboard